 Any money you save by cutting expenses should automatically become a part of the amount you save each month.

-4. Save an emergency fund
+4. Have an emergency fund account

-One emergency can wipe you out financially if you aren’t prepared.
+One financial emergency can wipe you out financially if you aren’t prepared.
 Whether you lose your job, fall ill, or your car breaks down, any of these unforeseen circumstances has the capacity to derail your plans for independent wealth.

 Having a backup account strictly for emergencies is essential to building wealth.
 You can avoid debt and the added cost of interest rates, which has a negative impact on your budget.
 In addition, you can resolve the issue immediately and then refocus on saving money.
 In other words, you’re not carrying that expense for months before you can get back on track.